fpco/haskell.fpcomplete.com/content/tutorials/exceptions.md

   library](/library/unliftio) for more information
 * It handles asynchronous exceptions better, as we'll describe below

-The `UnliftIO.Exception` module is reexported from both the `UnliftIO` and `RIO` modules (see [the `rio` library](/library/rio)).
+The contents of the `UnliftIO.Exception` module are reexported from both the `UnliftIO` and `RIO` modules (see [the `rio` library](/library/rio)).
 For our examples, we're simply going to use `RIO`.